alospeaks/cisco-dc-automation/LabGuide/section-2-1-docker.md

 You are now ready to do off box programming.

 ##Ansible Docker Container
-Lets install install in a docker container.
+Lets install Ansible on  a docker container.

 ###Exercise-8
 ####Build Ansible Dockerfile